Reduced critical slowing down for statistical physics simulations: Understanding critical slowing down

 We have systematically studied the error $\epsilon$ (as given by the equation (\ref{eq:7})) for a $L=12$ lattice size and the three $\beta $ values $0.3$, $0.35$ and $0.44$.
 We fitted the theoretical expression for $\epsilon $ from (\ref{eq:10}) (the square root of (\ref{eq:10}) to be precise) to the numerical data.
 This yields an estimate for $m_0^2$ and the desirable autocorrelation time $\tau $.
 Our findings are summarised in figure~\ref{fig:2}, left panel.
-For $\beta$ $0.3 $ and $0.35$ the observed autocorrelation time is small enough so that we can observe the characteristic $1/\sqrt{N}$ behaviour at large $N$.
+For beta $0.3 $ and $0.35$ the observed autocorrelation time is small enough so that we can observe the characteristic $1/\sqrt{N}$ behaviour at large $N$.
 Note, however, that close to $\beta \approx \beta _c$, we observe a large autocorrelation time, which does not allow for the characteristic falloff for the range of $N$ explored.
 Note, however, that we still can get an estimate for $\tau $ by virtue of (\ref{eq:10}), which does {\it not} assume $N \gg \tau $.

 The same Figure~\ref{fig:2}, right panel, shows the autocorrelation time as a function of $\beta $ for the three lattice size $12$, $14$ and $32$.
 We observe that the autocorrelation time increases {\it exponentially } in all cases.
-Note, however, that the slope of the increase changes around $\beta \approx \beta _c$ and is ``steeper'' for the symmetry broken phase.
+Note, however, that the slope of the increase changes around $\beta \approx \beta _c$ and is ``steeper'' for $\beta > \beta _c$, which corresponds to the symmetry broken phase in the infinite volume limit.

 Equation (\ref{eq:20}) suggests that tunneling between $Z_2$ sector is suppressed and that this suppression is at the heart of the practical ergodicity issue.
 For each step in of the MCMC chain, we can assign a probability $p$ that the configuration changes the $Z_2$ sector during this step.
 We then can calculate the autocorrelation $[z_i z_k]$ analytically.